spotlightpa/poor-richard/content/news/2025-09-26-SPLIRISHGIFTS0925.md

 All four lawmakers say they paid for their own expenses.

+In a statement, Ward said that Irish businesses are a top employer in Pennsylvania and that the trip allowed her to advocate for “Ireland to consider investing even more in our state.”

+“Regarding the budget and with consideration of the Jewish holidays, the House and Senate are scheduled to return to session this coming week,” she said.
+“Hopefully, the House will vote on the budget the Senate passed and sent to them in August and the Senate will return to move bills around as needed.

-“I am a member of the 2026 NFL Draft Host Committee who just so happens to also bleed black and gold,” Ward said in a statement.
-“This trip is an opportunity to combine work on behalf of two things I am immensely proud to represent — Pennsylvania and Steeler Nation.”
+“Additionally, I am a member of the 2026 NFL Draft Host Committee who just so happens to also bleed black and gold.
+This trip is an opportunity to combine work on behalf of two things I am immensely proud to represent — Pennsylvania and Steeler Nation.”

 Tim Potts, a former Democratic legislative staffer turned good-government advocate, criticized the lawmakers for attending such a trip during a budget impasse that has stretched to three months.